 Having clearly defined goals

 You cannot do everything with one benchmarking process.
-And it can be a costly procedure, requiring extensive market research and allocation of resources.
-Thus, be specific about what you want to know, what type of benchmarking are you going to conduct, and what you expect to gain from it.
+It can also be costly, requiring extensive market research and resource allocation.
+Thus, be specific about what you want to know, what type of benchmarking you will conduct, and what you expect to gain from it.

 Limiting the number of companies